 23. Be a part of the #GivingTuesday conversation.

-Be hyperactive on social media and consider running ads at 10am, 12pm, and 8pm when donation activity peaked on #GivingTuesday in 2017 (Classy).
+Be responsive on social media and consider running ads at 10am, 12pm, and 8pm when donation activity peaked on #GivingTuesday in 2017 (Classy).
 Respond quickly to people posting about your brand and brand topics.

 24. Blitz your message.

 Have super supporters schedule tweets that say “I gave to @[YourCharityHere] #GivingTuesday” for November 27, 2018.
 Headtalker is a great “crowdspeaking” tool to use for this purpose, and you can even get creative with your messaging to max those 280 characters.

 25. Pay it forward.